bernicecpz/Kumite-Scoring-Board/README.md

           2. Should I do that?
 If the user press once too many times, will there be an issue?
           3. How do I safeguard the changes?
 Can I save a backup of the information display on the screen into a text file?
     - Note to Self: Instructions in keyboard shortcuts and the table must be updated upon implementation to avoid confusion
+2. Backup of scores / Reporting
+    - Can allow score-keeper to backup the data by exporting into CSV file (?)
+    - Save into sessionStorage / localStorage of the browser; worst case scenario: technical way of checking.
+        - May not be good for the user of the laptop, use up unnecessary resources(?).
+    - Perhaps if the name of the participant can be included, it can help in compiling the scores of the matches in the event.
+        - However, this is high complexity & must be reliable to be used.
+Extra care should be taken if attempt to deliver this feature.
 ## Archived Features
 *Highly unlikely to implement them due to the reasons stated in the points*
 - Automation of awarding SENSHU (Further research & requirement gathering required)
-    - Definition of SENSHU: "... understood that one contestant has achieved the** first instance of scoring** on the opponent **without having the opponent also score** before the signal."
+    - Definition of SENSHU: "... understood that one contestant has achieved the **first instance of scoring** on the opponent **without having the opponent also score** before the signal."
     - For now, advised against automating due to the extra steps if intervention is required.
       - Perhaps configuring the settings to award automatically by default
       - Give option to automate the process of awarding SENSHU